-Additionally, A2B unlocks unprecedented scalability.
+Additionally, A2B technology unlocks unprecedented scalability.
 Once the manufacturer’s base unit is in place, the technology’s ultra-configurable nature easily enables the ability to continue chaining on additional speaker and microphone units to match the room characteristics and create a larger system — regardless of the room size.

-Using Analog Devices’ A2B in Control System
+Using A2B Technology in Control Systems

 Working in electrically noisy environments, there are often remote motors or controllers removed from the main computational unit (i.e., on the end of a robotic arm), and minimizing the amount of cabling to the sensors or the motors is ideal.
 While alternatives can work, A2B’s two-wire twisted pair is easy to cable in a moving device/control system.

 In control system applications, each sensor and controller are typically wired back to the main computational unit, which creates a larger cable.
-But by employing A2B, all of the sensor and controller lines are multiplexed onto the A2B cable, reducing the wire count and increasing the reliability.
+But by employing A2B technology, all of the sensor and controller lines are multiplexed onto the A2B cable, reducing the wire count and increasing the reliability.
 Plus, a secondary A2B wire could be used to protect the system from failure.
 This approach creates a single indicator that all the sensor data is present.

 A2B’s deterministic low latency is extremely beneficial for stage bands.
 While other technologies add a delay into the system, which can make it difficult for musicians to keep in sync, with A2B, the delay between the performers is almost zero.
-The technology is also capable of transporting audio data to a significant number of audio channels, so the size of the band doesn’t place added pressure on the entire audio system.
+A2B technology is also capable of transporting audio data to a significant number of audio channels, so the size of the band doesn’t place added pressure on the entire audio system.
 Plus, because the cabling is extremely small and light, system architecture leveraging A2B technology could help minimize the remote amplifier costs.

 Generally speaking, the ability of a product to adapt to a larger workload without compromising performance is preferred.
 When utilizing A2B for digital signal processing (DSP) operations, the base unit is designed for the optimal cost of the most common configuration.
 However, if the DSP requirements outgrow the base unit, additional DSP nodes can simply be added on the A2B bus to scale the product up.
 Even better, because the technology uses the same cabling, there are no added connectors, and A2B is capable of creating a “DSP farm” for high-end applications.